chann44/personal-site/posts/look-back-into-2022.md

 `Bun`
 Bun is a modern JavaScript runtime like Node or Deno.
+It was built from scratch to focus on three main things:
+1. Start fast (it has the edge in mind).
+2. New levels of performance (extending JavaScriptCore, the engine).
+3. Being a great and complete tool (bundler, transpiler, package manager).
-It was built from scratch to focus on three main things: i am realy exited to check this out and it does alot of things very fast and it is `BLAZINGLY FAST` and Batteries included.
+I am realy exited to check this out and it does alot of things very fast and it is `BLAZINGLY FAST` and Batteries included.
 check out the [docs](https://bun.sh/)

 `QWik`